osyvokon/text-entailment-models/slides/attention.md

 ???

-What we humans do when translating, is regularaly look onto the source sentence a couple words a time.

-When I at the start of the sentence, I will look at the word "cat".
+For example, when at the start of the sentence, I will look at the word "cat".

 ---